-b.
 Blood Chemistry Measurements

 Phlebotomy does not take place at all ARIC visits.
 For visits when phlebotomy occurs, laboratory assays are performed at the ARIC Central laboratories at Baylor University or the University of Minnesota, which also maintain the ARIC biospecimen repositories.
-Assays with actionable results performed at the visit and the reference and alert values used by the ARIC central laboratories are summarized in Table 20.2.
+Assays with actionable results performed at the visit and the reference and alert values used by the ARIC central laboratories are included in the MOP2 Results Letter Templates on the ARIC website.
 Other assays performed on visit specimens are of research value only.